NeverEnder4/github-search-users/README.md

 - [x] Can see notable information for each search result: profile pic, bio, star/follower/repo count.
 - [x] Can select a search result and be taken to applicaple github page.

+## The filters button does not do anything when clicked.
+I was planning on adding filters for extra pizzazz but ran out of time.
+Thanks!

 <br />

 ## Table of Contents